Spencer Steer Player Props: Reds vs. Diamondbacks

-Spencer Steer -- with an on-base percentage of .158 in his past 10 games, 201 points lower than his season-long percentage -- will be in action for the Cincinnati Reds versus the Arizona Diamondbacks, with Tommy Henry on the mound, on July 21 at 7:10 PM ET.
+Spencer Steer, carrying a .167 slugging percentage over his past 10 games, will be in action for the Cincinnati Reds versus the Arizona Diamondbacks July 22 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Giants.
+He collected three RBI (going 2-for-5 with a double) in his last game against the Diamondbacks.

 Spencer Steer Game Info & Props vs. the Diamondbacks